Sunilkumar-Halasur/Sunilkumar-Halasur/README.md

-# 👋 Hi, I'm Sunil Kumar Halasur!
+# 👋 Hi, I'm SunilKumar Halasur!

 I'm a software developer working with Python, Django, JavaScript, and React.
 I'm passionate about building scalable web applications and constantly learning new technologies to improve my craft.